opendatainitiative/opendatainitiative.github.io/_posts/2018-05-23-ohio-data-demo-day.md

 Join us for a morning of talks and panels from 8am to 1:30pm, 23 May 2018, explaining the history and benefits of Ohio government financial transparency and an optimistic view of Ohio government’s open data future.

-EVENTBRITE MORNING EVENT REGISTRATION LINK
+<a target="_blank" href="https://www.eventbrite.com/e/ohio-data-demo-day-tickets-45220757503">EVENTBRITE MORNING EVENT REGISTRATION LINK</a>
 <img src="/assets/img/ohio-riffe-center-theater.png">

 ### Afternoon Schedule